 - submit this yourself

 - employ an agent, such as a solicitor, who is resident in Ireland to pay and file for you.

-Please contact Client Identity Services in the Department of Employment Affairs and Social Protection (DEASP) where a Personal Public Service Number (PPSN) is required for a:
+Please contact Client Identity Services in the Department of Social Protection (DSP) where a Personal Public Service Number (PPSN) is required for a:

 - deceased person

 - person who is resident abroad.